One Day Courses

-A one day course provides the student with a training glider and instructor for a day.
-This allows for some one-on-one personal tuition that can reflect the abilities of the student.
+A one day course provides no more than two students with a training glider and instructor for a day.
+This allows for some personal tuition that can reflect the abilities of the student.
 It also provides the opportunity for the student to immerse themselves into the club operations and get a feel of what it’s like to be a member.
 We find that by having intensive training sessions, students will learn much more from the instructor than would be possible through normal club attendance.

 For a beginner in gliding the Introduction to Gliding Course submerges you into the gliding world.
 The day consists of briefings and flying instruction covering areas such as airfield safety, effects of controls and primary gliding exercises.
 The Introduction to Gliding course provides the student with the opportunity to get to grips with gliding as the instructor is available to brief on any desired areas and answer the student’s questions.

 - Due to aircraft restrictions we cannot fly anyone who is over 110kg (242lbs) in weight.
 People over 1.9m (6’-3”) may not fit in the glider.
 See our FAQ for more detail.